Last Updated on 2025-07-24 by Jorge Bastos

 Hoyo Hoyo – Flavors of Mozambique

-If you want to try different food from the other side of the world, Hoyo hoyo is one of our recommendations.
-This Mozambican restaurant is very good, and the flavors are authentic.
+If you want to try different food from the other side of the world, Hoyo Hoyo is one of our recommendations.
+This Mozambican restaurant is excellent, and the flavors are authentic.
 With a complete menu and delicious dishes, this restaurant is well worth trying.

 The restaurant’s fried cassava transports us to Africa, namely to the year we lived in Angola.
 We know that Angola is not Mozambique, but the fried cassava at this restaurant was so good that it reminded us of what we ate in restaurants in Angola.